 The Group applies the acquisition method to account for business combinations.
 The consideration transferred for the acquisition of a subsidiary is the fair values of the assets transferred, the liabilities incurred to the former owners of the acquiree and the equity interests issued by the Group.
 The consideration transferred includes the fair value of any asset or liability resulting from a contingent consideration arrangement.
 The Group recognises any non-controlling interest in the acquiree on an acquisition-by-acquisition basis.
-Non-controlling interests in the acquiree that are present ownership interests and entitle their holders to a proportionate share of the entity's net assets in the event of liquidation are measured at either fair value or the present ownership interests' proportionate share in the recognised amounts of the acquiree's identifiable net assets.
+Non-controlling interests in the acquiree that are present ownership interests and entitle their holders to a proportionate share of the entity's net assets in the event of liquidation are measured at either fair value or the present ownership interests.
 All other components of non-controlling interests are measured at their acquisition date fair value, unless another measurement basis is required by HKFRS.